tray0019/Global-Legend-Progress-Tracker/README.md

 15. Test in Postman with QA documents
 16. Updated code added validation dependcy to return @NotBlank for goalTitle with the use of ResponseStatusException
 17. Retest everything in postman and succesfully pass! ✅✅✅👌

+18. Focus on Backend.
+Coded UI and Progress functionalities in one file app.js to test all crud functions.
+19. Added Cross Origin for Goal and Progress Entry controller.
+20. Updated Goal Entity to cascade entries lists.
+21. Used Axios and JavaScript, coded all UI and functionalities
+      - List of Goals
+      - Add entry to Goal
+      - Deleting a Goal
+      - Deleting Entry
+      - Adding a Goal
+      - Renaming Entry
+      - Renaming Goal